-- 1. This sequence is used when it is required that pumps 1 and 2 alternate among themselves and pump 3 must always be called last. - 2.
-For Triplex applications Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
-Discrete Inputs programmed as Pump 1-3 Disable inputs may be used to disable pumps. - 4.
-Discrete Inputs programmed as Sequence Inputs 1-2 may be used to set the lead pump. - 5.
-Parameter P.39 may be used to set the lead pump.
-Setting Parameter P.39 on 3 has no effect. - 6.
-If either Pump 1 or 2 is disabled, then Pump 3 will be called to take its place. - 7.
-A Discrete Input programmed for External Alternation (Function 5) may be used to force alternation.
-When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 8.
-If connected to a SCADA system, alternation of Pumps 1 and 2 may be initiated by momentarily setting Coil 136, or by forcing the lead pump position by writing to Register 40022 (Same as Parameter P.39).
+- This sequence is used when it is required that pumps be alternated in two separate groups. - Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
+Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - 4.
+Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - 5.
+Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 6.
+Parameter P.39 may be used to set the lead pump of group #1. - 7.
+If pumps from group 1 are disabled, then pumps in group #2 may be called to take their place. - 8.
+A Discrete Input programmed for External Alternation (Function 6) may be used to force alternation.
+When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 9.
+If connected to a SCADA system, alternation of Group #1 may be initiated by momentarily setting Coil 136, or by forcing the lead pump position by writing to Register 40022 (Same as Parameter P.39).